M-earnest/tutorial_jupyter_books/content/3_create/interactive2.md

 2. Keep everything in one `.ipynb` file.

-3. Add them to your `interactives` folder in GitHub repository.
+3. Add the file to your `interactives` folder.

 4. Launch it using __MyBinder__ like this: